frontenddogma/web-development-glossary/manuscript/d.md

 Data
 : Individual units of information.
 A datum describes a single quality or quantity of some object or phenomenon.
 In analytical processes, data are represented by variables.
 Data is sometimes said to be transformed into information when it is viewed in context or in post-analysis.&nbsp;[†](#w-data)

+Data Control Language
+: A syntax similar to a computer programming language used to control access to data stored in a database (authorization).
+In particular, it is a component of Structured Query Language (SQL).&nbsp;[†](#w-dcl)

+Data Definition Language
+: A syntax similar to a computer programming language for defining data structures, especially database schemas.
+DDL statements create and modify database objects such as tables, indexes, and users.
+Common DDL statements are `CREATE`, `ALTER`, and `DROP`.&nbsp;[†](#w-ddl)

+Data Manipulation Language
+: A computer programming language used for adding (inserting), deleting, and modifying (updating) data in a database.
+A DML is often a sublanguage of a broader database language such as SQL, with the DML comprising some of the operators in the language.
+Read-only selecting of data is sometimes distinguished as being part of a separate data query language (DQL), but it is closely related and sometimes also considered a component of a DML; some operators may perform both selecting (reading) and writing.&nbsp;[†](#w-dml)

+Data Query Language
+: → Query language

+Data Stream Management System
+: A computer software system to manage continuous data streams.
+A DSMS is similar to a database management system (DBMS), which is, however, designed for static data in conventional databases.
+A DSMS also offers a flexible query processing so that the information need can be expressed using queries.
+However, in contrast to a DBMS, a DSMS executes a continuous query that is not only performed once, but is permanently installed.
+Therefore, the query is continuously executed until it is explicitly uninstalled.&nbsp;[†](#w-dsms)

 Data visualization
 : The graphic representation of data.
 Data visualization involves producing images that communicate relationships among the represented data to viewers of the images.
 This communication is achieved through the use of a systematic mapping between graphic marks and data values in the creation of the visualization.
 This mapping establishes how data values will be represented visually, determining how and to what extent a property of a graphic mark, such as size or color, will change to reflect change in the value of a datum.
 To communicate information clearly and efficiently, data visualization uses statistical graphics, plots, information graphics, and other tools.
 Numerical data may be encoded using dots, lines, or bars, to visually communicate a quantitative message.
 Effective visualization helps users analyze and reason about data and evidence.
 It makes complex data more accessible, understandable, and usable.&nbsp;[†](#w-data-visualization)